deklund76/COVID-Factor-Analysis-Framework/MLmodel.md

 ## Model Results

-The model results are read into a PostgreSQL database for helping in analysis and presentations.
+The model results are read into a PostgreSQL database for helping in analysis and presentations.<br>

 ## Displays of Results